Shashank7T/DDIS---P12---H1B/README.md

 Summary: Our MR project is mainly based on extracting the maximum and minimum acceptance of H1-B visas in the year 2016.

 Data source in detail:
-	We have chosen H1-B visa petitions data set for the years 2015 and 2016 which consists of status of the case, employer’s name, job title, etc.
+	We have chosen H1-B visa petitions data set for the years 2015 and 2016 which consists of status of the case, employerâ€™s name, job title, etc.
 	Our data source contains 469 Mega Bytes of data with more than 1,000,000 records.
 The file extension is .csv(Excel).
 The format of dataset is structured.
 Volume is the main big data problem for this data set.